 The Pitch Ratio Readout showed the ratio between the original pitch and the transposed pitch rather than actual pitch names.
 To dial in the pitch you wanted, you either referred to a chart or memorized the ratios for musical relationships.
 An optional, proprietary keyboard allowed you to control pitch by playing it in real time, and a polyphonic keyboard could control multiple Harmonizers to create chords from a single monophonic sound source.

 The ability to turn a note into a chord is a real timesaver, but combined with other digital processing, Harmonizers exploit audio effects that would otherwise be impossible.
 In addition to producing semitone intervals, you could apply small amounts of shift to correct a previously recorded, out-of-tune instrument.
 You could use a pair of H910s to thicken sounds by simultaneously detuning them sharp and flat.
-By applying feedback to a pitch-shifted signal, each repetition could be pitched at an interval of the previous repetition, producing scales with the delay setting determining the length of time
+By applying feedback to a pitch-shifted signal, each repetition could be pitched at an interval of the previous repetition, producing scales with the delay setting determining the length of time between tones.

 Users included producer Tony Visconti, who relied heavily on the H910 for David Bowie''s albums Young Americans, Low, and Lodger.
 The unit contributed to hits by Steve Winwood, Hall & Oates, and other ''80s chart-toppers.
 Frank Zappa, Eddie Van Halen, and Jimmy Page famously made the H910 part of their signature guitar sounds.